 Does the Flux Type Affect the Effectiveness of the PCB Cleaning Process?

 The short answer is to match the flux remover with the flux type.
-This can be challenging for an EMS supplier that may have to use a variety of fluxes as required by their various customers.
-Flux removers are available that can break down a large variety of fluxes, and changing variable like cleaning time, agitation, and additional heat can make up the difference.
+However, this can be challenging for an EMS supplier that may have to use a variety of fluxes as required by their various customers.
+Flux removers are available that can break down a large variety of fluxes while changing the variables, like cleaning time, agitation, or additional heat, can treat distinctive needs adroitly.

-For water-based cleaners run in a batch or inline cleaning system, cleaner concentration can be adjusted, cycle time increased, and temperature increased to improve performance.
+For water-based cleaners in batch or inline cleaning systems, cleaner concentration can be adjusted, cycle time increased, and temperature increased to improve performance against various flux types.